"In great literature, I become a thousand different men but still remain myself." – C.S. Lewis

 In Years 7 to 9, students learn to speak, listen, read and write in many contexts.
 Our Key Stage 3 curriculum ensures that pupils have the opportunity to build upon their literary knowledge and critical skills through studying texts from different genres.
 Teachers are skilled in ensuring that lessons contain challenge for the more able and support for the less-secure learner.
 Pupils may study Roald Dahl's 'Boy' or David Almond's 'Skellig', 'Animal Farm' or 'Twelfth Night', 'Romeo' and 'The Boy in the Striped Pyjamas'.

 Most students in Years 10 and 11 study the AQA 9-1 English Language and English Literature courses for GCSE.
 Assessment is through written examinations.
 For the English Language GCSE, students are examined on a number of extracts from both 19th Century and modern non-fiction.
 They are also required to write creatively and persuasively for a variety of audiences.
-Set texts on the English Literature GCSE include: 'Jekyll and Hyde'; 'Frankenstein'; 'An Inspector Calls', 'King Henry V' or 'Macbeth', and 'Hard Times' or 'My Antonia'.
+Set texts on the English Literature GCSE include: 'Jekyll and Hyde'; 'Frankenstein'; 'King Henry V' or 'Macbeth', and 'Hard Times' or 'My Antonia'.
 Students also engage in a comparative study from an anthology of poetry around the themes of power and conflict.

 In the Sixth Form, GCE students study the new linear OCR A Level English Literature course.
 This two-year course allows learners to undertake independent and sustained studies to deepen their appreciation and understanding of literature, including its changing traditions.
 In the first year of the course, students study the Shakespeare and Pre-1900 Poetry and Prose Unit and the set texts for this unit are currently 'The Tempest' and 'Paradise Lost Books 9 & 10' by John Milton.
 In the Second Year, they go on to explore Gothic or Dystopian Literature alongside completion of two pieces of internally assessed coursework (McEwan’s 'Atonement' and Williams’ 'A Streetcar named Desire' are among two of the options).